Khev/khev.github.io/media_coverage.md

 **Pulse-coupled oscillators** <br/>
 Heart cells, sensor networks, and earthquakes get in sync by firing sudden pulses.
 What does the "route to synchrony" look like?
-Find out [here](http://physics.aps.org/synopsis-for/10.1103/PhysRevLett.115.064101).
+See [here](http://physics.aps.org/synopsis-for/10.1103/PhysRevLett.115.064101).

 **Swarmalators** <br/>